Certified ADHD Coach &

 Coaching vs Counseling:

 ADHD coaching specializes in supporting clients who have Attention Deficit Disorder and provides a process for structure and accountability, which enhances the quality of the client’s life.
-If there is a co-existing/co-morbid condition present, it is important that a medical professional and/or a counselor is involved too.
+So, if there is a co-existing/co-morbid condition present, it is important that a medical professional and/or a counselor is involved too.
 Common co-concurrent conditions types with ADHD are Depression, Dyslexia, Schizophrenia, and Bipolar Disorder.
-If you do not acknowledge the co-existing/co-morbid condition, it can deter your progress and success with your coach.
+If you do not acknowledge the co-existing/co-morbid condition, it can also deter your progress and success with your coach.

 Online Coaching for ADHD Benefits: